Now we have a problem in making our power credible, and Vietnam is the place. — President John F. Kennedy, June 1961.

 My adventure in the field with a 1st Cav Infantry platoon when scores of NVA were intent on killing us all doesn’t make me a foot soldier, by a long shot.
 Next time, though, I won’t stutter when an infantryman asks me, “You been out there, out there in the shit?”
 I won’t feel like an interloper; not like an intruder at all.

-**Those who escaped into tunnels or blended back into the villages would live to fight another day, as so many did through the war.
+**Those who escaped into tunnels or blended back into the villages would live to fight another day, as so many did throughout the war.

 Official records indicate that 2nd Battalion, 20th Aerial Artillery and 1st Battalion 77th Artillery also assisted after the Ambush.
 With my book classified a work of fiction, I have taken a few liberties in the sequencing of some events, including their operations and movements for continuity, dramatic effect, clarity, transition, and people’s privacy.